limaniner420/TickerAnalysis/README.md

 ## TL;DR

-Don't blame it on us if you lose your pension to SPY puts or whatever.
+Don't blame it on us if you lose your savings to SPY puts or whatever.

 ## Disclaimer